aws-neuron/aws-neuron-sdk/release-notes/index.rst

    * - Other Documentation Updates
      - * App Note on snapshotting models with PyTorch NeuronX 2.1 to support dumping debug information.
 See :ref:`pytorch-neuronx-debug`
        * Added announcement for Maintenance mode of TensorFlow 1.x.
-See :ref:`announce-maintenance-tensorflow1.x`
+See :ref:`announce-tfx-maintenance`
        * See more at :ref:`neuron-documentation-rn`
      - Inf1, Inf2, Trn1/Trn1n